ReneHollander/node-freeimage/README.md

 * 0.20.0 Added assertions and unit tests for channel processing functions.
 * 0.21.0 Added assertions and unit tests for copy, paste, and composite routines.
 * 0.22.0 Added assertions and unit tests for JPEG transformation functions.
+* 0.23.0 Added assertions and unit tests for background filling functions.

 ## JavaScript version of supported FreeImage functions